 The highest tier at the Luno trading exchange doesn’t have limits or a cap when it comes to trading amounts and purchases, however, it does employ limits on instant buy/sell transactions that are tied in with the provider as well as the territory from which the deal is executed.
 In this way, the crypto exchange protects itself from experiencing low liquidity.

 The trading platform employs both maker and taker fees that are in place to keep the liquidity pools high.
 Maker fees are usually just small transaction fees that go towards a particular currency’s blockchain network, while taker fees come at a fixed 0.25%.

 The platform’s help center is always on hand to give traders valuable information and provide assistance on verification or queries.

-Luno hasn’t had any breaches or hacks, nor has it fallen prey to scams in the whole of its existence.
+Luno Bitcoin and cryptocurrency exchange hasn’t had any breaches or hacks, nor has it fallen prey to scams in the whole of its existence.
 The trading platform keeps funds locked up in cold storage wallets that are kept offline.
 The platform offers a detailed guide that educates its users on phishing scams, malware attacks, as well as SMS and email scams in the help section.
 Here, users can learn everything they need to know in order to dodge suspicious requests and stay far away from scams.